Skip to content

 Licensed to access 30 July 1821

-Lucrative and undoubtedly exploitative, the spice trade formed a significant component of Britain’s economic development, spearheaded by the East India Company.
-These commodities were exported to Britain and became essential for cooking, medicine, and preserving.
-This document (image 120) details “Sales Declared by the East India Company”, which includes 130,000 lbs of cinnamon, 100,000 lbs of nutmeg, 20,000 lbs of mace, 2,855 bags of black pepper, and 2,104 bags of ginger.
+Lucrative and undoubtedly exploitative, the spice trade formed a significant component of Britain’s economic development.
+The East India Company, established in 1600, amassed vast wealth by exporting spices.
+In Britain, these became essential for cooking, medicine, and preserving.
+This document (image 120) details “Sales Declared by the East India Company”, which included 130,000 lbs of cinnamon, 100,000 lbs of nutmeg, 20,000 lbs of mace, 2,855 bags of black pepper, and 2,104 bags of ginger.

 Licensed to access 5 January 1899